 Whether you request information online or in person, remember to complete a Research Request Form.
 Requests for copies of original documents, transcriptions, photographs, etc MUST be done in writing.

 All materials held by the Pearce Museum or Navarro College are subject to copyright laws.
-Any use of archival materials for advertising, exhibition, or publication (print and electronic) must be approved by the Director of the Pearce Museum after submitting a completed Permission to Publish application.
+Any use of archival materials for advertising, exhibition, or publication (print and electronic) must be approved by Pearce Museum after submitting a completed Permission to Publish application.
 A research request does not constitute permission to use those materials in publication.
+After a Research Request has been completed, the Curator will provide you with a Permission to Publish application if needed.

 Researchers are responsible for understanding U.S. Copyright Law.
 Neither the Pearce Museum nor Navarro College is responsible for a researcher’s actions.
 The researcher agrees to indemnify and hold harmless the Pearce Museum / Navarro College and all its employees, from any and all claims resulting from the use of materials in the archives.
 Obtaining a copy for scholarly purposes does not constitute permission or the right to publish that material.
 For further information on copyright law, see the Library of Congress web site.